MagalhaesGustavo/currency-exchange/README.md

 ## Collection Test

 There is a Postman Collection commited at the root path named "Currency Exchange.postman_collection.json" to import at the Postman enviroment to test the methods

+## Unit Tests

+To check de tests coverage access the Jacoco report at path: target -> jacoco-report -> index.html

+To check the mutation tests access the Pitest report at path: target -> pit-reports -> index.html

 ## Metrics